Turkey Creek, Florida

 Turkey Creek is a rural unincorporated community located in eastern Hillsborough County, Florida, United States.
 The community is served by the 33527 ZIP Code.

 Geography

-Palm River is located at 27.977 North, 82.185 West, or approximately three miles west-southwest of Plant City.
+Turkey Creek is located at 27.977 North, 82.185 West, or approximately three miles west-southwest of Plant City.
+It is also located southeast of Dover and northeast of Sydney.
 The elevation of the community is 92 feet above sea level.

 Description

-Turkey Creek's approximate boundaries include Dover to the west, Sydney Road to the north, Mud Lake Road to the east and State Road 60 to the south.
+Turkey Creek's approximate boundaries include Sydney Washer Road to the west, Sydney Road to the north, Mud Lake Road to the east and State Road 60 to the south.